spring-projects/spring-integration-aws/README.md

                 .collect(Collectors.toList());
         }
 ```

+Starting with _version 3.0_. the `RequestShardForSequenceException` can be used for flow control to request the shard iterator for specific sequence.
+For example, when consumer has failed processing batch at specific record, throwing this exception with a sequence of that record will ensure at-least-once delivery since the shard iterator will move back to the requested record sequence.

 Also, the `KclMessageDrivenChannelAdapter` is provided for performing streams consumption by [Kinesis Client Library][].
 See its JavaDocs for more information.